 A well-intended action that is not helpful

 Today, like yesterday, someone brought me some medicine.
-I guessed it’s from the friend of my auntie who’s the vice president of this hospital.
+I guessed it’s from A friend of my auntie who’s the vice president of this hospital.
 While I am grateful for these intentions, his actions do not seem helpful to me as I don’t need medicine.
 I am already at my physical best, and what I need right now is to go home.
 Damn it.
 Sorry, I know you mean well, but I am just screaming at the world here.

 The allure of visualizing happy endings